Pneumococcal infection

-A pneumococcal infection is an infection caused by the bacterium Streptococcus pneumoniae, which is also called the pneumococcus.
+Pneumococcal infection is an infection caused by the bacterium Streptococcus pneumoniae.

 S. pneumoniae is a common member of the bacterial flora colonizing the nose and throat of 5–10% of healthy adults and 20–40% of healthy children.
 However, it is also a cause of significant disease, being a leading cause of pneumonia, bacterial meningitis, and sepsis.
-The World Health Organization estimates that in 2005 pneumococcal infections were responsible for the death of 1.6 million children worldwide.
+The World Health Organization estimates that in 2005, pneumococcal infections were responsible for the death of 1.6 million children worldwide.

 Infections

 Pneumococcal pneumonia represents 15%–50% of all episodes of community-acquired pneumonia, 30–50% of all cases of acute otitis media, and a significant proportion of bloodstream infections and bacterial meningitis.

-As estimated by WHO in 2005 it killed about 1.6 million children every year worldwide with 0.7–1 million of them being under the age of five.
+As estimated by the WHO, in 2005 it killed about 1.6 million children every year worldwide with 0.7–1 million of them being under the age of five.
 The majority of these deaths were in developing countries.